gstoppen/Introduction-to-SQL/README.md

 ## Software required for this class

-To get started with this class, you will beed to gave a couple of software applications installed
+To get started with this class, you will need to have a couple of software applications downloaded and installed on your computer
 - Microsoft SQL Server Express or Developer edition, which is [free from Microsoft](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)

-  * **Windows**: You probably want to click 'Download now' under where it says 'Developer'
+  * **For Windows**: You may want to click 'Download now' under where it says 'Developer' or 'Express'
-  * **Mac**: You probably want to click "Choose your installation setup" under "Docker", which will eventually take you to this Quickstart page on how to [Run SQL Server container images with Docker](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker)
+  * **For Mac**: You may want to click "Choose your installation setup" under "Docker", which will eventually take you to this Quickstart page on how to [Run SQL Server container images with Docker](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker)
 - Either [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio) or [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) (both of which are free as well).
-Most demos will be shown in Azure Data Studio.
   * **Windows**: Take your pick of either.
   * **Mac**: You want Azure Data Studio (SSMS is Windows-only)
   * If using Azure Data Studio, it is very helpful to add the 'SSMS Keymap' extension by Kevin Cunnane.
 Here is [how to install that](https://www.bobpusateri.com/archive/2018/12/getting-ssms-keyboard-shortcuts-in-azure-data-studio/).